katunopolis/repport/docs/MINIMAL_DEPLOYMENT.md

 - Basic security measures only
 - Social login and passkey support planned for future releases

+## User Interface Improvements

+The application includes several UI/UX improvements to enhance usability:

+1. **Clickable Ticket Rows**:
+   - Entire ticket rows are clickable in both user and admin interfaces
+   - Provides a more intuitive interaction model and larger click targets
+   - Hover effects provide visual feedback to indicate interactivity
+   - No separate view buttons needed, reducing visual clutter

+2. **Public Ticket Indicators**:
+   - Public tickets are visually distinguished with clear indicators
+   - Admin users can easily toggle ticket visibility with dedicated controls
+   - Users can readily identify shared content

+3. **Responsive Design**:
+   - Mobile-friendly interfaces with appropriate sizing and spacing
+   - Adapts to different screen sizes for a consistent experience

 Remember: This is a foundation to build upon.
 Add features and complexity as needed, based on user feedback and requirements.

 ## Future Enhancements